amagerard/amagerard/README.md

 Freeradius 3.2.7 is an authentication server with  mysql, ldap or Samba Active Directory.
 [Go to Freeradius](../../../Freeradius/wiki/01Freeradius)
-Freeradius will be available soon.
-Certificate issue since opensslv3 with  mariadb and openldap.

 Wikijs, the most powerful and extensible open source Wiki software.
 Markdown is a lightweight markup language with plain text formatting syntax.